smsimone/repo_plotter/README.md

 - `--output_folder`
   - required if `--write_output` is defined
   - Specifies the folder where the script has to write the output files
+- `--no_preprocessing`
+  - Doesn't preprocess data.
+The script will plot all the commits